SEPECAT Jaguar: India

 Indian Jaguars were used to carry out reconnaissance missions in support of the Indian Peace Keeping Force in Sri Lanka between 1987 and 1990.
 They later played an active role in the 1999 Kargil War with Pakistan, dropping both unguided and laser-guided bombs, the IAF defining its role as a "deep penetrating strike aircraft".
-The Jaguar is also used in small numbers for the anti-ship role, equipped with the Sea Eagle missile.
-The Jaguar remains an important element of the Indian military as, along with the Mirage 2000, the Jaguar has been described as one of the few aircraft capable of performing the nuclear strike role with reasonable chances of success.
+The Jaguar is also used in small numbers for the anti-ship role, equipped with the Sea Eagle missile.Barua 2005, p.
+378. The Jaguar remains an important element of the Indian military as, along with the Mirage 2000, the Jaguar has been described as one of the few aircraft capable of performing the nuclear strike role with reasonable chances of success.
 It has been alleged that the Indian military decided against developing the Jaguar into an active nuclear platform because of its lack of ground clearance for deploying India's gravity-dropped nuclear bombs.
+The Jaguar IM, a naval strike variant was used to test fire Sea Eagle missiles at the decommissioned INS Hosdurg in June 2000.